 Complying with these widely varying and sometimes inconsistent rules and regulations can be difficult, time-consuming and expensive, and requires significant resources.
 The laws and regulations governing direct selling are modified from time to time, and like other direct selling companies, we are subject from time to time to government inquiries and investigations in our various markets related to our direct selling activities.
 This can require us to make changes to our business model and aspects of our sales compensation plan in the markets impacted by such changes and investigations.
-During 2021, the FTC announced that it is initiating a review of its Business Opportunity Rule, which imposes certain obligations on business opportunity sellers in their dealings with prospective buyers; the FTC issued a request for public comment on this rule in November 2022.
-Currently, multi-level marketing companies have been deemed not covered by this rule.
-If this changes or if new regulations are adopted for multi-level marketing companies, it could negatively impact the growth of our sales force and our revenue.
+For example, in 2025, the FTC issued a Notice of Proposed Rulemaking ("NPR") and an Advanced Notice of Proposed Rulemaking ("ANPR") regarding potential rules governing earnings claims for multi-level marketers.
+The NPR proposes to prohibit multi-level marketers from making deceptive earnings claims, and it would require them to have written substantiation to back up any earnings claims and make that substantiation available to consumers upon request.
+The ANPR indicates that the FTC is considering additional restrictions on earnings claims and recruiting by multi-level marketers.
 In addition, markets where we currently do business could change their laws or regulations to prohibit direct selling.
 If we are unable to obtain necessary licenses and certifications within required deadlines or continue business in existing markets or commence operations in new markets because of these laws, our revenue and profitability may decline.
 Any delay could negatively impact our revenue.